lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 * 10.4 Learn to Read
     * Feynman said that the only way to know if he'd understood a topic is to do an introductory lecture on it.
     * You write notes for a audience in a similar way, only difference is: the audience is you after you've forgotten the material.
-    * Writing helps to truely check our understanding and confront ourselves if we don't understand as well as we thing
+    * Writing helps to truely check our understanding and confront ourselves if we don't understand as well as we thing (pg.
+93)
         * Simply rereading is dangerous due to the exposure effect: as we become more familiar with something we wrongly assume that we understand it
     * Having external system that systematically forces us to test our understanding consistently is key.
 * 10.5 Learn by Reading